-Chapter 5.
+Chapter 7.
 The Devil in Disney

-Patents threaten our economic prosperity, we have argued, because of the many evils of monopoly and especially, because of the evil we called IP-inefficiency.
-Copyright seems less threatening.
+Patents threaten our economic prosperity.
+Copyright is less socially damaging than patents.
 Enriching without reason a few actors, singers or book writers is not as bad as letting millions of people die because some monopolist is not producing enough anti-AIDS pills.
-The copyright industry itself is economically insignificant.
+The copyright industry itself is also economically insignificant.
 The entire motion picture and sound recording industry has fewer employees than the IBM Corporation.
 If we consider all employment in copyright connected industries, we find that industries such as fabricated metal production and transportation equipment manufacturing employee substantially more workers - the "copyright" industry is about on par with the furniture industry in economic importance.

-Yet, in a classic case of the tail wagging the dog, the copyright industry manages to threaten our freedom and our culture.
+Yet, in a classic case of the tale wagging the dog, the copyright industry manages to threaten our freedom and culture.
 Copyrights are at least as inefficient, insulting, and unjust as patents are.
 They are as inefficient as patents, because it is painfully obvious from both theory, historical facts and current data, that we would not loose one iota of artistic and cultural productions if copyright were completely and instantaneously abolished.
-They are more insulting than patents, because the repeated retroactive extensions of copyright terms pushed by the Disney Corporation make a mockery, or a Mickey Mouse if you like, of the U.S. Constitution's allowance of a "limited times" for patents and copyrights.
-They are as unjust as patents, because the wealth of copyright protected media stars cries in the face of the embarrassing quality of their products and their support for such causes as fighting pharmaceutical monopolies over AIDS drugs.
+They are more insulting than patents because the repeated retroactive extensions of copyright terms pushed by the Disney Corporation make a mockery, or a Mickey Mouse if you like, of the U.S. Constitution's allowance of a "limited Times" for patents and copyrights.
+They are as unjust as patents because the wealth of copyright protected media stars cries in the face of the embarrassing quality of their products and their phony support for such just causes as fighting pharmaceutical monopolies over AIDS drugs.